 3. Can Salva Dut come visit our school or do a Skype call?

-In addition, WFSS staff and board members are available to do Skype calls with schools.
+In addition, WFSS staff and board members are available to do Skype calls and some visits with schools.
 Please download speaker request form for more information.
+An honorarium may apply.

-Our most recent presentation with Salva and Linda Sue Park was recorded on October 8, 2014 and will be available on our website soon.
+Our most recent presentation with Salva and Linda Sue Park was recorded on March 18, 2016 and is available here!

 4. We would like to donate money to Water for South Sudan, or help in other ways.
 How can we do that?